things4u/ESP-1ch-Gateway/README.md

 - WiFiClientSecure (Version 1.0.0)
 - WifiEsp (Version 2.2.2)
 - Wire (Version 1.0.1)

+- WifiManager (Version 0.12.0 by Tzapu) for ESP8266

 8. Compile the code and download the executable over USB to the gateway.
 If all is right, you should see the gateway starting up on the Serial Monitor.